polybase/polybase-db-docs/docs/write-data.md

 ```

-And your collection might look like:
+And your collection schema might look like:

 ```graphql
 collection City {